alexfeed1990/AutoTools/README.md

 # Known bugs:

 - If you have multiple tools of the same type in your hotbar, it will just switch over and over again inbetween them.
+(Look at issue tracker)
 - ***IF YOU WANT TO RUN THIS MOD, ON FORGE 1.16.4, BEWARE THAT FORGE VERSIONS BELOW 1.17 (iirc) CRASH ON THE LATEST JAVA 8 RELEASE.
 THIS IS NOT A PROBLEM WITH MY MOD.*** (download an older release [here](https://github.com/adoptium/temurin8-binaries/releases/tag/jdk8u312-b07).)

 # Irrelevant information